Rings whose subrings are all Noetherian or Artinian: Rings whose proper Subrings are right Noetherian

 using that $x$ is central in $R$.
 Since $R$ is prime and $x$ nonzero, this implies that $r=i_1r_1+\ldots+i_nr_n$.
 As $r$ was arbitrary in $I$, we have $I=i_1R+\ldots+i_nR$, contradicting our choice of $I$. \end{proof}

 \begin{proposition} Let $R$ be a ring and $C$ a central proper subring of $R$.
 Suppose that every proper subring of $R$ containing $C$ is right Noetherian.
 If $R$ is not right Noetherian then the prime radical $N$ of $R$ is not Noetherian as a right $R$-module and $R=C+N$.
-If moreover $C$ is reduced then $R$ is the trivial extension of $C$ by $N$. \end{proposition}
+If moreover $C$ is reduced then $R$ is the trivial extension of $C$ by $N$ and in particular $R$ is commutative. \end{proposition}

 \begin{proof} Let $N$ be the prime radical of $R$, that is $N=\bigcap_{P\in\Spec(R)} P$.
 First we assume that $N_R$ is Noetherian and seek a contradiction.
 Since $N_R$ is Noetherian and $R$ is not right Noetherian, it follows that the ring $R/N$ is also not right Noetherian.
 Now, by Lemma~\ref{ACCsemiprimeIdeals}, there are only finitely many minimal primes in $R$, that is $N=P_1\cap\ldots\cap P_m$.
 This yields a natural inclusion of $R$-modules $R/N\hookrightarrow \bigoplus_{i=1}^m R/P_i$, and since $R/N$ is not right Noetherian, then there is at least one index $1\leq j\leq m$ such that $R/P_j$ is not right Noetherian.